-and wellbeing of its people Company employees who were tested positive. labours by providing the meals from the central kitchen.
+For CEAT, employees are its most As a part of CEAT's culture of safety and wellbeing of its people Company is committed to the wellbeing of had distributed COVID-KIT to employees who were tested positive. labours by providing the meals from the central kitchen.

 24\7 support was provided by CEAT's Human Resources and Admin teams to all the employees across country to accommodate the critical medicines, oxygen cylinders/ concentrator, home nursing, food arrangements.
-During the year, vaccination camps were medical support arranged for all employees across units to make sure all the employees are double vaccinated.
+During the year, vaccination camps were medical support units to make sure all the employees are double vaccinated.
 End-to-end support was provided to its employees by partnering with various health care providers such as - Myhealthmeter, booking, practo, MediAssist, to help with doctor teleconsultation, COVID test booking, home isolation and hospitalization support.
 CEAT also partnered with Government hospitals & private hospitals like Breach Candy, Fortis, Max, Apollo etc. to provide